CyberTrackerConservation/ggdoc/_pages/terms-and-conditions.md

 For the purposes of these Terms and Conditions:

-- **Application** means the software program provided by the Company downloaded by You on any electronic device, named CyberTracker
+- **Application** means the software program provided by the Company downloaded by You on any electronic device, named GoGorilla Forms.

 - **Application Store** means the digital distribution service operated and developed by Apple Inc. (Apple App Store) or Google Inc. (Google Play Store) in which the Application has been downloaded.